Research Ethics at BI

 BI sets the same requirements for research ethics and scientific methodology in the examination questions at the Executive level as in our other courses.
 Executive students often retrieve data from their own business and / or own use.
 In this context, the students receive guidance from teachers about the obligation to report in accordance with the Personal Data Act.

 The examination questions are routinely checked for similarities in text through the Urkund program.
-The Executive students are also offered courses in sourcing and reference techniques, as well as individual guidance through "Kildebrukbaren".
+The Executive students are also offered training in citing and referencing sources, as well as individual guidance.